Replicating encrypted objects (SSE-S3, SSE-KMS, DSSE-KMS, SSE-C) - Amazon Simple Storage Service

 By default, Amazon S3 doesn't replicate objects that are encrypted with SSE-KMS or DSSE-KMS.
 This section explains the additional configuration elements that you can add to direct Amazon S3 to replicate these objects.

 For an example with step-by-step instructions, see Enabling replication for encrypted objects.
-For information about creating a replication configuration, see Replicating objects overview.
+For information about creating a replication configuration, see Replicating objects within and across Regions.

 Specifying additional information in the replication configuration